 Colorado State University + National Renewable Energy Laboratory

-Colorado State University has developed a joint graduate degree program in energy systems to support the goals of developing a more diverse and inclusive STEM workforce to advance clean energy technology needs in Colorado and throughout the nation.
+Colorado State University has developed an educational program in partnership with federal agencies to (1) support the goals of developing a more diverse and inclusive STEM workforce and (2) to advance clean energy technology needs throughout the nation.

-This program is responsive to research under the U.S. Department of Energy’s Advanced Research on Integrated Energy Systems (ARIES) initiative and experimentation platform at the National Renewable Energy Laboratory (NREL).
+This partnership is responsive to research under the U.S. Department of Energy’s Advanced Research on Integrated Energy Systems (ARIES) initiative and experimentation platform at the National Renewable Energy Laboratory (NREL).

-This unique joint degree program focuses on education to support research in two thrust areas: Hybrid Energy and Energy Storage Systems, and Cybersecurity and Analytics.
+This unique partnership focuses on education to support research in two areas:

 The overarching goal of this collaboration is to develop a workforce of extraordinary systems scientists and engineers capable of contributing to the development of renewable energy systems solutions during and after their graduate education.

-This program builds on the collective strengths of CSU and NREL in systems engineering as follows:
+This partnership builds on the collective strengths of CSU and NREL in systems engineering by:

-This program leverages CSU’s expertise in systems engineering education (within the Department of Systems Engineering) and applied energy system research at-scale (within the CSU Energy Institute and the Engines and Energy Conversion Laboratory).
+This partnership leverages CSU’s expertise in systems engineering education (within the Department of Systems Engineering) and applied energy system research at-scale (within the CSU Energy Institute and the Engines and Energy Conversion Laboratory).

 Through this collaboration, CSU seeks to serve its students with improved recruitment, support mechanisms, networking opportunities, and career development activities by deepening engagement with colleagues, facilities, expertise and research activities at NREL.

-This program will accelerate NREL’s efforts to serve its researchers and technical mission by partnering with faculty members, supporting the development of the future energy workforce, creating more visibility for NREL, and promoting educational and technical skills development.
+This partnership accelerates NREL’s efforts to serve its researcher and technical missions by partnering with faculty members, supporting the development of the future energy workforce, creating more visibility for NREL, and promoting educational and technical skills development.